frdfsnlght/mqtt-logger/README.md

 Clone the repository and run the "build" script to build your own image.
 You can change the build script to customize the build command however you'd like.

 I've included a simple docker-compose file that shows how I use the image in my setup.
 I've excluded all the other services I use for clarity.

+## Limitations

+1. Only TCP connections are supported.
+No websockets.
+1. Only non-encrypted connections are supported.
+No SSL/TLS.